chrisliu/vscode-old-server/README.md

 ## Solution

 Build a custom glibc 2.28 sysroot using [crosstool-ng](https://crosstool-ng.github.io/) and use [patchelf](https://github.com/NixOS/patchelf) to redirect VS Code Server binaries to the custom glibc at runtime.

-This approach is documented in the [VS Code Remote FAQ](https://code.visualstudio.com/docs/remote/faq#_can-i-run-vs-code-server-on-older-linux-distributions).

 ## Quick Start